maoiscat/mpv-osc-modern/README.md

 metro.lua       -- the basic osc script.

-metro--alt.lua  -- an alternative script, which ALWAYS show osc on pause. besides some styles are slightly different.
+metro-alt.lua  -- an alternative script, which ALWAYS show osc on pause. besides some styles are slightly different.

+metro-chs.lua -- metro-alt.lua in chinese

 mpv.conf